VedMishra28102006/breast_cancer_classification/README.md

 1) Description

-A breast cancer classification project which takes some features as user input and predicts the cancer class based on the training dataset.
+A breast cancer classification app which takes some features as user input and predicts the cancer class based on the training dataset.

 2) How to run